What is HAZOP Analysis?

 - Chairman (independent)

-- Lead engineers from Process, Instrumentation & Control (both from Design team and Client/ End-user)
+- Lead engineers from Process, Instrumentation & Control (both from the Design team and Client/ End-user)

 - Operations engineer (from Client/ End-user)